nestauk/ds-cookiecutter/docs/structure.md

 ## Project configuration

-Depending on your choice of `autosetup` the cookiecutter will either stop at establishing the project structure, or it will do the following for you:
+After establishing the project structure, the cookiecutter can automatically do the following for you (depending on the value of `auto_configure`):

 1. Set up your virtual environment using your selected tool, such as `uv`, `poetry`, or `conda`.
 2. Set up pre-commit and install the hooks specified in `.pre-commit-config.yaml`.
 3. Run `direnv allow` in context of the project so that the `.env` and `.envrc` files are automatically loaded (importing environment variables and activating the relevant virtual environment).
 4. Set up the `git` repository using `git init` and create the initial commit on `main` and `dev` branches.
-5. Force push the initial commit to the remote repository (if specified) using `git push -u origin main` and `git push -u origin dev`.
+5. Create a GitHub repo under `nestauk` and push `main` and `dev` to it (`git push -u origin main` / `dev`).

+The `auto_configure` option controls which of the above steps run:

+- `yes` — run all five steps: configure the project locally **and** create the GitHub remote.
+- `local` — run steps 1–4 only: configure the project locally but do not create or push to a GitHub remote (link a remote manually later).
+- `no` — skip all five steps.
+The project files are generated but no environment is created, no git repo is initialised, and no GitHub remote is created.
+Run the steps above manually when you are ready.

-These steps can be completed manually if the `autosetup` option was not used.
-Critically, they (with the exception of the `git` parts when cloning a repo) are the first steps we should take when working in any repository, whether it's a new project or a clone of a colleague's!
+Critically, these steps (with the exception of the `git` parts when cloning a repo) are the first steps we should take when working in any repository, whether it's a new project or a clone of a colleague's!

 **The following sections are potentially outdated but go into greater detail about the steps above.
 **